-- 1. When confronted with a student seeking help the teacher or counselor may exercise professional judgment on guidance and confidentiality while seeking guidance from appropriate agencies involving parents. - 2.
-When on school premises and confronted with a suspected drug possessor, user, distributor or seller, who is not seeking help, counselors, teachers and other school personnel shall refer the information to the administration immediately for its disposition. - 3.
-When confronted with students seeking help, the administration shall: - a.
-Exercise judgment and confidentiality but may notify parents, guardian, or custodian. - b.
-Seek guidance from appropriate agency. - c.
+- A. When confronted with a student seeking help the teacher or counselor may exercise professional judgment on guidance and confidentiality while seeking guidance from appropriate agencies involving parents. - B. When on school premises and confronted with a suspected drug possessor, user, distributor or seller, who is not seeking help, counselors, teachers and other school personnel shall refer the information to the administration immediately for its disposition. - C. When confronted with students seeking help, the administration shall: - 1.
+Exercise judgment and confidentiality but may notify parents, guardian, or custodian. - 2.
+Seek guidance from the appropriate agency. - 3.
 Coordinate assistance from appropriate school staff personnel.